kakiCoder511/exhibition_curator_/README.md

 ##  Features

+- Artwork of the Day:
+   - A dynamic hero section that highlights a random artwork from AIC the API each time the pageoads giving users daily inspiration.
 -  Search artworks from **AIC**, **V&A**, and **The Met** collections
 -  Add artworks to a **mini exhibition cart**
 -  Save and view **exhibition snapshots** directly in the browser